How come the Moon isn't invisible during a total lunar eclipse? And what is the Danjon scale? [Answer]

 The maximum width of the track of annularity/totality is about 200 to 300 kilometres near the tropics, but can be as wide as 500 kilometres or above at higher latitudes due to the curvature of the Earth.
 In most cases the track runs from west to east because the Moon itself travels from west to east which is in the same direction as the Earth's rotation.
 However, exceptions exist for eclipses that take place near the poles.
 In such cases it may be possible for the track to run from east to west when the shadow spot is beyond the pole (to the other hemisphere which should be in the dark - except for places very close to the poles where they can receive light for 24 hours a day).

-Total eclipses with very large magnitudes and annular eclipses with small magnitudes usually have wider widths of totality/annularity because such phenomenon can be observed in more places.
+Total eclipses with very large magnitudes and annular eclipses with small magnitudes usually have wider widths of totality/annularity because such phenomenon can be observed in a wider area.
 This explains why hybrid eclipses usually have very narrow tracks of totality/annularity.
 [Back to top]

 In the annular eclipse on 2008/02/07 near the South Pole, the shadow actually travels from east to west for some time before it eventually goes north and returns to the normal west-to-east movement.